OWASP/owasp-summit-2017/Outcomes/Security-Champions/Security-Champions.md

 - NO: 1
 - OPTIONAL: 1

-#### Q-5: Are Security Champions expected to build Threat Models and keep up-to-date?
+#### Q-5: Are Security Champions expected to build Threat Models and keep them up-to-date?
 - YES: 13
 - NO: 5
 - TEAMS, NOT INDIVIDUALS: 2